 Bailey Connor Catering Launches New Website, Showcasing Catering and Events Planning Services

-Houston, TX – Bailey Connor Catering, a leading catering and events planning company, has announced the launch of its new website, designed to showcase its range of services to customers.
+/EIN News/ -- Houston, TX, June 20, 2023 (GLOBE NEWSWIRE) -- Bailey Connor Catering, a leading catering and events planning company, has announced the launch of its new website, designed to showcase its range of services to customers.
 The website has been developed with the aim of providing an easy-to-use platform for customers to explore their offerings and to make booking requests.

 Bailey Connor Catering specializes in weddings, corporate events, and social events.
 With over a decade of experience in the industry, the company has become renowned for its exceptional service and attention to detail.